New Jersey Roads - Former Alt. US 1/US 206, Trenton

 Old warning sign on the onramp from former Alt.
 US 1 to the US 1 freeway.
 This ramp only allows left turns from Warren St. SB, even though more traffic would want to head north from Bridge St. NB.
 (They have to turn on Market St. and use a jughandle at the beginning of NJ 33.)
 Once upon a time this was actually an offramp, but the first NB ramp in New Jersey from US 1 was rejiggered to head south under the railroad tracks.

-The last surviving Alt. assembly, on Bridge Street WB.
-But if Bridge St. is facing west, then this shield is facing south, so not only is this assembly 25-years outdated (and counting), it was an error even before then.
+The last surviving Alt. assembly, on Warren St. where US 206 SB turns left, was removed with roundabout construction in 2008.
 Alternate US 1 was officially canned in 1988 along with several other routes being decommissioned or renumbered, and then someone (either city or state) started converting signage to Business.
 Business US 1 is a legitimate route, running north from the Brunswick Circle until it rejoins US 1 in Lawrence, but most signage would have you follow the illegitimate route through Trenton.

 US 206 SB (on Warren St.) at Hanover St.